anderspitman/SirTunnel/README.md

 SirTunnel is intended to be a minimal tool.
 As such, I'm unlikely to add many features moving forward.
 However, the simplicity makes it easier to modify for your needs.
-Maybe one of the forks below has what you need:
+If you find a feature missing, maybe one of the forks below has what you need or gives you some ideas:

 * https://github.com/matiboy/SirTunnel adds functionality to help multiple users avoid overwriting each others' tunnels.